junxit/us-congress-bills-115/metadata.md

 - 2017-06-07 — Mr. Brat moved to suspend the rules and agree to the resolution.
 - 2017-06-07 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H4674-4675)
 - 2017-06-07 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H4674-4675)
+- 2017-06-08 — Received in the Senate and referred to the Committee on Energy and Natural Resources.